Like it or hate it, if your audience is online, they are probably on Facebook.

 This is important, hold this thought and read on.

-If you’ve tried your hand at doing Facebook Ads you will have noticed that one of the stats your ad has is a relevance score.
+If you’ve tried your hand at doing Facebook Ads you will have noticed that your ads now have three relevancy metrics, together they replace what used to be a single relevance score.

 Remember two minutes ago I mentioned Facebook’s goal of building communities?
 They know that if they want us all to keep using Facebook we need to enjoy our experience on their platform.